AriAbr/ari-dev-portfolio/content/blogs/2024-01-15-python-imports.md

 4. <b>Compile and execute:</b> Python compiles and _executes_ the source code from your module
 5. <b>Add to `globals()`:</b> Python and adds your module to `globals()`, making it available for use going forward.

-Important Points:

-- The first time you import a module, python will execute all of the code in that module.
-- <i><b> Importing a module twice will not re-execute it</b></i>.
-Subsequent references to your module will still refer back to the cached module as it was originally imported.
-- <i><b>The `sys.modules` cache _is not file-specific_.</b></i> This means that the previous point applies _across files_.
-If you import the same module in multiple files in your program, it will get cached _once_ in `sys.modules`.
-After that, the cached version will be used.
+<b>Key Point</b>: It is often said that importing a python module will execute all of the code in the module.
+This is only partly true. <b>Python only executes a module the first time it is imported, then caches it in `sys.modules`.</b> Subsequent `import` statements throughout your code, even in different files, will refer back to the cached version and will not execute the module again.

 Below is a bit of code to bring all of this home.
 We will: